saulocantanhede/tfgreek2/docs/features/parent.md

 Results = A.search(Query)
  0.24s 6 results</pre>

-Part of the results is shown in the following image when using the 'WordGroup' vieuw:
+Part of the results is shown in the following image when using the 'WordGroup-view:

 <img src="images/parent_query_wg_view.png" width="500">

-The same section is shown in the following image using the 'WordGroup' vieuw:
+The same section is shown in the following image using the 'Clause/phrase-view':

 <img src="images/parent_query_phrase_view.png" width="500">